 When linking to websites that are sketchy, it is highly advisable to add the nofollow tag to those links.
 One thing you don’t want is to increase the page ranking of bad or untrustworthy websites.
 Creating nofollow links will protect you and help you sustain your good reputation with Google.

 Now, I want to be clear that it is perfectly okay to create follow links for good websites.
 You don’t want to get into the habit of making your links nofollow, simply because you don’t want to share some of your page rank.
 It’s actually good SEO practice to have external links to multiple sites that produce valuable and relevant content.

-If you link to fellow bloggers or websites who are producing good content, be generous by giving them a follow link.
+If you link to fellow bloggers or websites that are producing good content, be generous by giving them a follow link.
 Remember the Golden Rule: do unto others as you would have them do unto you.